Skip Navigation

 Close

-In order to increase the accuracy of the measurement of student ability, PISA 2018 introduced adaptive testing in its reading assessment.
+In order to increase the accuracy of the measurement of student ability, PISA introduced adaptive testing to the reading assessment in PISA 2018.
 Instead of using fixed, predetermined test booklets as was done through PISA 2015, the reading assessment given to each student was dynamically determined, based on how the student performed in prior stages.
-Multistage adaptive testing in reading is made easier because PISA has moved to a computer-based assessment platform, which provides more flexibility in the routing of items and blocks or units of items.
+Multistage adaptive testing in reading was made easier because PISA has moved to a computer-based assessment platform, which provides more flexibility in the routing of items and blocks or units of items.

 Close